pyrogram/pyrogram/docs/source/topics/faq.rst

 -----------------

 **Pyrogram** is an elegant, easy-to-use Telegram_ client library and framework written from the ground up in Python and
-C. It enables you to easily create custom applications using both user and bot identities (bot API alternative) via the `MTProto API`_ with the Python programming language.
+C. It enables you to easily create custom applications for both user and bot identities (bot API alternative) via the `MTProto API`_ with the Python programming language.

 .. _Telegram: https://telegram.org